-Are you worried about not having any clinical work experience in your application to medical school?
-This blog will give you some pointers on getting the most out of any charity work you may have undertaken.
+Are you worried about not having any clinical work experience in your application to medical school due to COVID-19?
+This blog will give you some pointers on getting the most out of any charity work you may have already undertaken.

 When I sat down to start writing my personal statement, I made a mind map and thought about all my different experiences and how they could apply to medicine.
 My two main examples were shadowing a neurosurgeon, and working in a mental health charity.

-Before I had started writing, I thought that I would be able to write so much about my experience in a hospital, and pretty much nothing about the charity.
-But when I started to think about how much I got from working in a mental health charity, I realised that it is that experience which will make me a better doctor, not one of trundling around neurosurgery as a 16-year-old.
+Surprisingly, when I started to think about how much I got from working in a mental health charity, I realised that it is that experience that will make me a better doctor, not one of trundling around neurosurgery as a 16-year-old.

 Here are a few top tips on getting the most out of the experience whilst you’re there, and how to write about it in your personal statement.

 1. Talk to everyone, not just those who look important

 It is easy on work experience to look at the people who seem important and follow them around to make sure that you make a good impression.
 As essential as this is, make sure that you don’t neglect anyone else in the process.